The Best Hiking Socks of 2023: Staff Picks

 Cushioning

 Finding the right level of sock cushioning requires balancing your desired level of comfort and the amount of warmth you need.
 In general, there are four categories of cushioning you’ll find at REI: no cushioning, light cushioning, medium cushioning and heavy cushioning.
-No-cushioning and light-cushioning socks (like the Smartwool Performance Hike Light Cushion and Balega Silver No-Show) are typically reserved for running and ultralight hiking; they’re the most breathable of the bunch.
-Medium-cushioning socks (like the Darn Tough Hiker Boot Full-Cushion and Darn Tough Quarter Cushion Hiker) provide Goldilocks padding and weight and are great choices for hiking and backpacking.
+No-cushioning and light-cushioning socks (like the Smartwool Performance Hike Light Cushion and Darn Tough Light Hiker No-Show) are the most breathable of the bunch and not only great for running and ultralight hiking: They're the most common hiking sock and often considered the most versatile.
+Medium-cushioning socks (like the REI Co-op Merino Wool Midweight Hiking Crew) provide Goldilocks padding and weight and are great choices for hiking and backpacking.
+Heavy-cushioning socks (like the Darn Tough Hiker Boot Full-Cushion) provide extra warmth and padding, making them perfect for long trips through tough terrain and cold temperatures.

 Cuff Height